sailfish009/goodvibes/MAINTAINING.md

 If the build is successful, the app will be available for 5 days in the test repo, which gives enough time to install it and test it.
 If it works, just merge the PR.
 Flathub will notice the activity on `master` and trigger a build.
-It can take a few hours, and there's no notifiation this time, so just refresh
+It can take a few hours, and there's no notification this time, so just refresh
 <https://flathub.org/apps/details/io.gitlab.Goodvibes> until it's done.